-Everything about Guigal Cote Rotie Rhone wine producer with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Guigal Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and the winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Guigal History, Overview

 Wine lovers enjoy arguing about almost anything.
 But the vast majority of experienced tasted agree, the benchmark for quality in the Northern Rhone is set by Guigal Cote Rotie wines.
 Domaine Guigal is the most famous producer of Cote Rotie in the world!

 However, Guigal also produces great wines from a myriad of other appellations in the Rhone Valley including: Cote Rotie, Condrieu.
 St. Joseph, Crozes Hermitage.
 Chateauneuf du Pape, Gigondas, Tavel and Cotes du Rhone.